Indonesian rights lawyer named suspect after sharing posts on Papua

 ($1 = 14,210 rupiah)

-Reporting by Jakarta bureau; Editing by Ed Davies and Robert Birsel
+Reporting by Jakarta bureau; writing by Ed Davies; editing by Robert Birsel and Darren Schuettler